| 04-17-2003 Day 34 (Thursday) Well

 will happen there.
 Well another day has gone by.
 We are very

 happy to have him still here and very stable.
+John,

 Marleen and Karen Grinnell